 Parish councils must administer their neighbourhood portion and publish annual reports each year on their website, or on the Borough Council's website, stating how much they have received and spent.

 In those areas that do not have parish council (Ormskirk and Skelmersdale), we will retain the 15% as the neighbourhood portion.
 We will consult with the local communities to identify the priorities and schemes with which to spend the neighbourhood portion.
-We will publish details of all consultations through these webpages.

 Information for where you live